 - Cash not only means currency notes and coins but also bankers' drafts, cheques of any kind (including travellers cheques), bullion (which includes gold, silver, palladium and platinum, whether pure or impure), ingots, coins and postage stamps.

 How do I make a declaration?

-Cash declaration forms are available at the ports.
+- You can make a cash declaration using the online form above or by completing a cash declaration form which are available at the Customs Red point at the ports.
 Read the form carefully before completing it.
 You will be liable to financial penalties, a fine or a term of imprisonment, or both, if you fail to comply with the obligation to declare cash or provide incomplete or incorrect information.

-When you have completed and signed the form, tear off the top copy and post it in the box provided.
-The second copy may be deposited at your point of destination.
-The third copy is for you to keep as evidence of your declaration.
-Customs Officers of the Guernsey Border Agency may question you about your cash.
+- Once you have completed and submitted an online Cash declaration form, you will be emailed a receipt, please retain this submission.
+When submitting a paper declaration form, you should sign the form, tear off the top copy and take it to a customs Red point.
+The email receipt or paper copy is for you to keep as evidence of your declaration.
+Customs Officers may question you about your cash.
 They will not detain properly declared cash if they have no reason to doubt its legitimacy.
 Cash which is suspected of being used in connection with or representing the proceeds of crime may be seized.